-You will be introduced to a range of possibilities in terms of forming and firing technologies.
-Working at beginning, intermediate and advanced levels, you come in contact with faculty members as well as graduate students pursuing their MFA degrees.
-You also have opportunities to take kiln building classes and classes on glaze and clay body chemistry.
-Our BFA graduates go on to experience artist residencies, assistantships, apprenticeships and internships leading to a professional career or graduate study.
+Ceramic BFA students will be introduced to a range of possibilities in terms of forming and firing technologies.
+Working at beginning, intermediate and advanced levels, BFA students help to create and represent the studio community collaborating with faculty members and graduate students pursuing their MFA degrees.
+You have opportunities to take courses with ceramic graduate students on kiln building, glaze and clay body chemistry, and ceramics history.
+In addition, through leadership and studio tech responsibilities we prepare our BFA students for artist residencies, assistantships, apprenticeships and internships leading to a professional career or graduate study.

 MFA Art- Ceramics Emphasis